Jump to…

 There are several ways to create a new quote in Scoro.
 The easiest option is to use the quick actions menu in the top right corner, which you can access from any view.

 The top part of your quote holds general information about the quote.
-You have the client-facing data, such as client details, quote creation date, and due date, which indicates how long the quote is valid for.
-Additionally, you have fields meant solely for the internal team, such the estimated closing date, currency, status, price list and pricing method.
+You have the client-facing data, such as client details, quote creation date, and due date, which indicates how long the quote is valid.
+Additionally, you have fields meant solely for the internal team, such as the estimated closing date, currency, status, price list, and pricing method.
 Mandatory fields are indicated by a small orange dot.

 First link your quote with a client.
 If the client is already in your database, you can simply select them from the dropdown list.
 To add a new client, enter the company name and click the [+] icon to fill in additional details without leaving the quote view.

 If you want to link the quote with an already existing project, you can choose the respective project from the dropdown menu.
-If there's no project yet, leave that field empty.
+If there's no project yet, leave that field empty or add a new from the same view.

 Fields such as currency, status and price list are automatically filled in based on the site’s default settings or the client profile, but you can easily modify them in this view.